The following was written upon Logan Austin’s AFL debut.

-Congratulations to former Belconnen Cats player Logan Austin, who will be lining up for his first AFL game for Port Adelaide Powers on 5 June 2015 at the MCG against Collingwood.
+Congratulations to former Belconnen Cats player Logan Austin, who will be lining up for his first AFL game for Port Adelaide Power on 5 June 2015 at the MCG against Collingwood.

 Logan joined the Cats as an 11 year old having started his football with the Gungahlin Jets.
 Logan actually “debuted” for the Cats in the under 10s while a Jets player as the Cats were short on numbers.
 Even at this young age those watching were saying “who is that kid?” as Logan stood out (being 10 foot tall helped).Logan joined the Cats and initially played in the under 14s as an 11 year old who more than held his own.
 The characteristics, which remain with him today, was his fierceness at the contest (particularly going for marks), his decision making and his sublime kicking skills.
 Not surprisingly Logan was selected for representative teams early on and represented the ACT primary schools team (twice) and was part of the “Cats” Canberra/South Coast rep teams.